shrunbr/wall-of-shame/README.md

 Before we can deploy our Wall of Shame we need to setup our modify our `opencanary.conf` file, modify `docker-compose.yml` and setup our environment variables.
 In the provided configuration FTP, SSH and HTTP are already enabled.

 Modify the `opencanary.conf` file first.
-For a configuration reference please visit [the OpenCanary configuration documentation.](https://opencanary.readthedocs.io/en/latest/starting/configuration.html)
+For a configuration reference please visit [the OpenCanary configuration documentation.](https://opencanary.readthedocs.io/en/latest/starting/configuration.html).
+Please note, you MUST set a node ID in the `opencanary.conf` file and remove the comment I have there.
+If you do not do that OpenCanary will not start!

 After you have setup your `opencanary.conf` file, go into the `docker-compose.yml` file and comment/uncomment/modify the service ports according to your `opencanary.conf` configuration.